 - keep a source of back-up power ready for life support equipment, such as a battery or a generator, and check it regularly.

 - know what to do when a life support machine stops working

 - keep a mobile phone charged and subscribe to power outage notifications from distributors (where available).
-Your distributor is the company responsible for the pipes, wires and poles in your area.

 - try to get access to a telephone that doesn’t require power to operate and a battery-operated radio to keep up to date with restoration of power supply during severe weather events.